 Also, make a biweekly plan for revision and allocate 15 minutes for it.
 Put up the formulas in front of you wherever you sit or carry them with you when you travel.

 People argue that there are no hacks for getting a good score in CAT, but there is one, it’s called giving MOCKS.

 So you should attempt as many mocks as you can and ANALYZE them.
 This point can’t be stressed enough but just to emphasize again, ANALYZE MOCKS AFTER ATTEMPTING.
 Please remember is that this is not an exam for just hard-working people but for both hard-working and smart-working people.
 So be smart and attempt the maximum number of the EASIEST questions in Quantitative Ability.
 Remember that all correct answers will fetch you a +3.
 There are no brownie points for attempting the hard questions.

 Also, everyone has a different definition of easy, so play to your strengths.
 However, it might happen that the area you are confident in has the hardest questions.
 Don’t fall for that trap, move to the easy questions immediately, and don’t let it affect your ego.

 Go Round-Robin: These are some of the steps you need to follow when giving the exam.

-- Start from question number 1 read it, see if you can do it in a minute or less i.e. if its formula based and there are not multiple cases and possibilities then go ahead and solve it.
+- Start from question number 1 read it, see if you can do it in a minute or less i.e. if it’s formula-based and there are no multiple cases and possibilities then go ahead and solve it.
 If you think you can solve it, but it will take 2-3 minutes just note it down on the rough notebook provided.

-- Repeat this for all the 34 questions.
-By this time, around 30 minutes would have elapsed and assuming an average paper you would have attempted around 15-18 question.
+- Repeat this for all 34 questions.
+By this time, around 30 minutes would have elapsed, and as per an average paper, you would have attempted around 15-18 questions.
 Now two things have happened, with decent accuracy you have managed to get around 97 percentile and have seen all the questions.

 Some General Tips for Quantitative Ability